10 Snakes Of Taiwan, From Rare To Common

 Taiwan stink snakes are beloved by farmers for hoovering up rats in crop fields, but they also eat plenty of snakes: red-banded snakes, Chinese moccasins, kelung catsnakes, big-eyed ratsnakes and oriental ratsnakes.

-Taiwan stink snakes swallow pretty much anything.
+In fact, the Taiwan stink snake can swallow pretty much anything.
 In 2004, two males and one female were captured by a pond in northern Taiwan’s Taoyuan county.
-The stomach contents were as follows: one garden slug, one Stejneger’s grass lizard, two Formosan striped field mice, and one Tanaka’s gray shrew.
+Their stomach contents were as follows: one garden slug, one Stejneger’s grass lizard, two Formosan striped field mice, and one Tanaka’s gray shrew.

 10 Taiwan coral snake